Hollako/Tasmota-IR-Ready/README.md

 ### Layout

-The card is divided into sections that appear only when the corresponding commands are configured:
+The card is divided into sections that appear only when the corresponding commands are configured on the entity:

 - **Header row** - power button (left) and cycle-input button (right), column-aligned above the VDC zone
 - **VDC zone** - Volume column | D-pad center | Channel column